 Hymnals and worship aids may be used without any restrictions.

 Liturgical singing can take place without any restrictions.
 All fitting instruments may be used without any restrictions.
 Cantors, quartets, and choirs may be used without any restrictions.

 The faithful may receive the Eucharist in hand or on the tongue.
 The distribution of the Precious Blood continues to be suspended until further notice.

 As you approach the Eucharistic Minister before receiving Holy Communion: If you are wearing a mask, please bow and remove your mask, then the Eucharist will be placed in your hand to consume.

-The celebrant may convey additional changes or directives about the distribution of Holy Communion at Mass.
+The celebrant may convey additional directives about the distribution of Holy Communion at Mass.

 Digital Bulletins are always available to download or read online from our website HERE.
 However, we have printed bulletin copies, which are available as you exit the church.

 We are committed to your safety and spiritual well-being!

 Your safety and spiritual well-being are our top priority.
 We will maintain regular sanitation and review any safety protocols as needed and recommended by the CDC to comply with our state's guidelines.

 For additional resources and COVID-19 information, please visit: